fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Heaven will split open

-    And [mention] the Day when the heaven will split open with [emerging] clouds, and the angels will be sent down in successive descent.
+    "And [mention] the Day when the heaven will split open with [emerging] clouds, and the angels will be sent down in successive descent."
     Quran, surah Al-Furqan (The Criterion) 25:25

+### God and Ranks of Angels

+    "No!
+When the earth has been leveled – pounded and crushed And your Lord has come and the angels, rank upon rank" Quran, surah Al-Fajr (The Dawn) 89:21-22

 ### The Day will last like 50 thousand years

-    The angels and the Spirit will ascend to Him during a Day the extent of which is fifty thousand years.
+    "The angels and the Spirit will ascend to Him during a Day the extent of which is fifty thousand years."
     Quran, surah Al-Ma’arij (The Ways of Ascent) 70:4

 ### Everyone will be silent